Skip to content

 Checklist for Preparing Your Paper for Publication in RFS, RAPS, or RCFS

 Please read the following instructions carefully.
-The next steps:

-1. While you are waiting for edits, upload your replication code per the code sharing policy (RFS | RAPS | RCFS).
+1. Upload your replication code to the dataverse (RFS | RAPS | RCFS) per the code sharing policy (RFS | RAPS | RCFS).
 Authors are responsible for ensuring that their files are usable.
-Your files must be uploaded to the dataverse before the paper can proceed to typesetting.

 -If your files need to be uploaded in a method that retains the original structure, please follow these instructions: You can either compress the files as a .gz or .7zip archive, or place the zip file within another zip file before uploading.
 Either method will bypass extraction of the files within, and leave the archive as a single file, with the structure inside preserved.